naja628/qwerasdf/manual.md

 A session may only be used by one single running instance of the program at the any time.
 If you try to connect to a session that is currently being used, you will see an error message.

-Note: the raw data of the the autosave history is located at `$YOUR_HOME/.qwerasdf/autosave`

 # The Grid
 You can activate/deactivate the grid either via `A: Grid`/`A: Grid on/off` or with the `grid` command.
 When the grid is on, you will see a bunch of concentric circles and angle lines to help you place points precisely.